 Before attempting to navigate the melodic labyrinth posed by the Enigma Variations, it is first necessary to establish the parameters of the puzzle, specifically six conditions set forth by Elgar that must be satisfied by the correct tune.
 The failure to methodically identify those conditions largely explains why all prior attempts to unravel the conundrum have produced a divergent medley of discordant melodies.
 Absent a concrete set of carefully defined conditions, there can be no realistic prospect of uncovering and validating the correct answer.
 As one astute philosopher observed, “Getting the question right is the answer.”
 After identifying and precisely defining those conditions, some cryptographic evidence from the orchestral score implicating Martin Luther’s Ein feste Burg (A Mighty Fortress) will be described.
 This will be followed by mappings of that hymn over Nimrod and the Enigma Theme with an assessment of how effectively it fulfills all of Elgar’s conditions.

-In private and public venues Elgar consistently explained the Enigma Variations are based on a clandestine famous melody.
+In private and public venues Elgar consistently explained the Enigma Variations are based on a famous clandestine melody.
 The dedicatee of Variation X, Dora Powell (née Penny) categorically stated, “Elgar told me personally more than once that the enigma concerned another tune.”
-His first public remarks in the 1899 program note for the premiere makes this fact unequivocal:
+His first public remarks in the 1899 program note for the premiere make this fact unequivocal:

 In an interview published in the October 1900 issue of The Musical Times, Elgar clarified how the absent Theme fits into the overall design: